Low-Altitude UAV Tracking via Sensing-Assisted Predictive Beamforming: Introduction

-Among various existing signal processing and architecture designs for ISAC, sensing-assisted predictive beamforming is appealing due to its effectiveness in enhancing both target tracking accuracy and communication links for users concurrently \cite{PB6G,PB1,Relia1}.
+Among various existing signal processing and architecture designs for ISAC, sensing-assisted predictive beamforming is appealing due to its effectiveness in enhancing both target tracking accuracy and communication links for users concurrently \cite{ZhenDu-2,PB1,Relia1}.
 Specifically, sensing-assisted predictive beamforming refers to the design of beamforming vectors based on both predicted and measured user information, typically user directions or positions.
-Indeed, the prediction of user directions or positions can be completed prior to the measurement from received echo signals.
-As such, the overhead associated with channel estimation or beam tracking, such as pilots, as well as the latency in acquiring user information can be considerably reduced.
-Additionally, predicted and measured user information can be jointly utilized to improve sensing accuracy compared to conventional schemes that exploit only the measurement results from the perspective of Bayesian filtering \cite{Relia1}.
-As a result, significant system performance enhancement can be achieved by sensing-assisted predictive beamforming across various ISAC-enabled applications in vehicular \cite{PB1,PB2,PB3,PB5,PB6,PB7,PB8,PB9,XiaoMeng,Relia1,Relia2} and UAV \cite{ISAC-UAV-1,PB4,secure1} networks.
+By utilizing the predicted user information, the system overhead associated with conventional beam training and feedback can be considerably reduced and the beam alignment accuracy can be improved from the perspective of Bayesian filtering \cite{Relia1}.
+Existing studies have demonstrated that sensing-assisted predictive beamforming can significantly enhance the performance of vehicular networks \cite{ZhenDu-2,PB1,PB6,XiaoMeng,PB2,PB3,Relia1,Relia2}.
+For instance, a predictive beamforming framework was proposed in \cite{PB1} for vehicular communications, leveraging the popular extended Kalman filtering (EKF) technique and substantially enhancing the achievable rate over conventional feedback-based communication schemes.
+In \cite{PB6}, the average achievable sum-rate was maximized by optimizing the predictive beamformer for multi-user vehicular communications, exhibiting an upper-bound-approaching communication performance.
+Other works have extended sensing-assisted predictive beamforming designs to a wide range of cases with complex driving behaviour or trajectories \cite{XiaoMeng,PB2}, end-to-end transmission \cite{PB3}, extended targets \cite{Relia2}, etc.